Sleepwalking/Rocaloid-old/README.md

-Rocaloid is a vocal synthesis engine which originally aimed to enable Hatsune Miku to sing in Chinese (and maybe other languages).
+Rocaloid is a vocal synthesis engine which aims at synthesizing songs with outstanding quality, flexibility and speed.

-Currently we've just started the development of Rocaloid 3, here's the general structure:
+* License: GPLv3
+* Platform: x86(SSE)

+---

+General Structure of Rocaloid3, which is currently under construction:

 ![rocaloid3](https://f.cloud.github.com/assets/4531595/1055721/2b3f15a0-1144-11e3-8395-dd49d691c911.png)